 “Our organization is suggesting that people prepare in advance, in case they need to be hospitalized, while they are still well enough to get things done.
 This guide can aid them during a very stressful time,” said Ron Liss, president and founder of APRA.

 The guide is adapted for COVID-19 patients from The Patient’s Guide to Hospital Safety, a soon-to-be-released mobile app from APRA for use by all hospital patients, written and published in cooperation with health care professionals.

 Although not all people with COVID-19 will need to be admitted to a hospital, those who will are at serious risk of harm, since many hospitals do not have enough staff to treat the number of patients they are seeing safely.

 During normal times, patient safety in hospitals is a major problem.
 Between 250,000 and 440,000 men, women and children die every year because of a preventable medical error that happened to them while they were in the hospital and had nothing to do with the injury or illness they were hospitalized for.
 It’s the third leading cause of death.

 “Our guide also includes information about what COVID-19 patients can do to protect themselves from being harmed while in the hospital ”, Liss said.
 “Since they are at high risk there are steps they should take.”

-American Patient Rights Association is a nonprofit consumer organization of patients for fair, safe, transparent, affordable healthcare, helping people protect themselves and their families from the third leading cause of death, preventable medical errors, and the leading cause of bankruptcy, high medical bills.
+American Patient Rights Association is a nonprofit consumer organization of people for fair, safe, affordable healthcare, helping patients protect themselves and their families from the third leading cause of death, preventable medical errors, and the leading cause of bankruptcy, high medical bills.
 Join APRA today for free.
 For more information visit americanpatient.org.